 The Puente de la Mujer (Bridge of the Woman) connects the Puerto Madero with the new city.
 This is an affluent section popular with young business people.
 The area is predominantly newer apartment buildings, hotels, restaurants, and offices.
 In this part of the city, you will find a large protected reserve (park).

 We did not get over to that part of the city as our tour concentrated on the history of Buenos Aires.
 Nevertheless, the region is worth noting and is a place we would explore on a repeat visit when we have a bit longer.
 Visiting parks is one of the things I enjoy doing when exploring a new town.
 Observing the activity in local parks tells you how the locals live there day to day life.

 The Making of Buenos Aires

-In the early history of Argentina, the Puerto Madero was an important area.
-Argentina has liberal immigration policies and is The city of Buenos Aires has a strong Spanish and Italian influence.
+In the early history of Argentina, Puerto Madero was an important area.
+Argentina has liberal immigration policies and is why the city of Buenos Aires has a strong Spanish and Italian influence.
 Spanish is the language of Argentina.
 The early settlers were known as “Puertanos.”
 When these early European settlers arrived, they began making their homes near the port, as it was the hub of the city.
 From here they pushed inward and away from the port.

 It is by design that Buenos Aires is sometimes referred to as the “Paris of South America.”
 The Argentine founders courted light-skinned Europeans of art, music, and literature to immigrate to Buenos Aires.
 With them, they brought, European food and culture.
 However, like the United States, this pushed out the indigenous people.